DS4PS/course-asu-paf-586-summer-2019/lab-03-feature-selection.md

 Gottman went through a process of **feature selection** - identifying a set of meaningful candidate variables that have the potential to predict the outcome of interest.
 Loosely speaking, the more highly correlated a feature (variable) is with the outcome, the better a predictor it will be.

-### Part Science, Part Art

-The hard part of feature selection is that it's always fairly easy to generate a large list of candidate variables, and often the only way to know which actually work is to test them all.
-It is typically hard to predict which variables might be more predictive before collecting data and testing them out.

-The course reading by Duhigg that introduces the idea of information blindness recounts two stories of managers that have been successful at leveraging data

-Duhigg: *Smarter Faster Better*: [CH8 Absorbing Data](articles/duhigg-smarter-faster-better-ch8-absorbing-data.pdf)

 ## PART 1 - QUESTIONS